lastingParadox/ff-site/utils/archive-to-markdown/md/ff2/police-brutality.md

 **TheBlade** _(25-Jun-18 03:35 PM)_

-> `try buckshot`
+> Try buckshot.

+_Jim flicks a lever on his shotgun, causing the barrel to spin menacingly._

 **RPRetribution** _(25-Jun-18 03:35 PM)_

 > I'm a ghost.
 Bullets don't really... work.
-> But i mean, do what you want.
+> But I mean, do what you want.

 **Zander** _(25-Jun-18 03:35 PM)_

-@Magic8Ball

-> Does Bail start sniping his co-workers from literally an inch away?
+@Magic8Ball Does Bail start sniping his co-workers from literally an inch away?

 **Magic8Ball** _(25-Jun-18 03:35 PM)_